What is Qualitative Research - Methods and Examples

-It is a research process that uses subjective methods to collect systematic data or information.
+It is a research process that uses subjective methods to gather information.
 This qualitative observation method is primarily used to equate differences in quality.

-This method deals with 5 organs - sight, taste, touch, smell, and hearing.
+This method deals with five sensory organs - sight, taste, touch, smell, and hearing.
 It does not involve numbers but characteristics.

 If you want to learn more about research methodologies, you must explore our article on types of research.
 Make sure to give this article a thorough read.

-It is the initial stages of data preparation in qualitative research.
+It is the initial stage of data preparation in qualitative research.
 It mainly focuses on the conversion of raw data into something readable and meaningful information.

-The method of qualitative data collection allows the researcher to collect non-numerical data and find out how decisions are made.
-For reaching strong conclusion, collected data needs to be holistic, rich and meaningful.
+The qualitative data collection methods allow the researcher to collect non-numerical data and find out how decisions are made.
+For reaching a strong conclusion, collected data needs to be holistic, rich, and meaningful.

 Whatever method a researcher decided to choose to collect qualitative data.
 One aspect is clear that the process will generate a huge amount of data.